zaro/foggly-server/README.md

 https://fralef.me/docker-and-iptables.html
 or else all the ports that containers expose will be public.

-add --iptables=false to docker startup docker --iptables=false
+add --iptables=false to docker daemon startup dockerd --iptables=false

 Setup firewall: